Car finance for students

 On top of this, it’s hard to prove you’ve got a regular income as a student, even if you’re working part-time.
-If you’ve not been there for long, or your income changes month to month, a lender might not consider it secure employment, but how can students get car finance?
+If you’ve not been there for long, or your income changes month to month, a lender might not consider it secure employment, but how can university students get car finance?

 Car finance for students with bad credit